-10 Submittal Requirements
+10 Submittal Requirements (1 June 2022)

-Section 1, Table 6 below summarizes the documents to be submitted to ABS for the optional Smart Function class notations, Service Providers approval as well as PDA.
+Section 1, Table 6 below summarizes the documents to be submitted to ABS for the optional Smart Function class notations, Service Suppliers Recognition as well as PDA.
 Detailed description and requirements on these submittals are listed in Appendix 3.
 ABS may request additional submittals.